-Each Matthew Isakowitz Fellow will be paired with a mentor within the commercial spaceflight field.
+Each Matthew Isakowitz Fellow is paired with a mentor within the commercial spaceflight field.
 These mentors will provide invaluable guidance to foster the Fellow's professional growth.
-Our mentor pool currently includes the following executive leaders in the space industry.
+Our mentor pool includes the following executive leaders in the space industry:

 - George Whitesides (Virgin Galactic)

 - Eric Anderson (Space Adventures)

 - Karina Drees (Mojave Air & Space Port)